 SpaceX and Blue Origin are private space exploration companies in the US which manufacture and fly spacecraft.
 SpaceX was founded in Blue Origin in 2000 by Jeff Bezos and 2002 by Elon Musk.
 Both these companies are vital for asteroid mining because one of their main aims is to reduce the price of taking equipment into space.

-Space Shuttle program cost $60,000 per kilogram to get the spacecraft from sea level to low earth orbit (LEO) in today’s dollars.
-This is extremely expensive in the Space Shuttle Program being shut down.
+The Space Shuttle program cost $60,000 per kilogram to get the spacecraft from sea level to low earth orbit (LEO) in today’s dollars.
+This is extremely expensive, which led to the whole program being shut down.

 Both SpaceX and Blue Origin are following a very similar business and development plan as they try to reduce launch costs.
-This plan is to build a super heavy-lift launch vehicle capable of taking over 45 tonnes to low earth orbit because as the size and mass of a rocket increases the cost per kg goes down.
+This plan is to build a super heavy-lift launch vehicle capable of taking over 45 tonnes to low earth orbit.
+Building the super heavy-lift vehicle is a smart decision because as the size and mass of a rocket increases the cost per kg goes down.

 SpaceX’s Falcon 9 rocket costs $784 per kg to LEO.
 That is approaching two orders of magnitude less per kg than the Space Shuttle.
 SpaceX is currently developing the Big Falcon Rocket (BFR) which is said to be capable of carrying a payload of 150 tones to LEO at a cost of $7M which equates to $50 per kg.